ONSdigital/dp-standards/LOGGING_STANDARDS.md

 ### Sensitive information

-**NEVER** log passwords, credentials, auth headers, IP addresses, or other sensitive information in any form.
+**NEVER** log passwords, credentials, auth headers, or other sensitive information in any form.

+In some situations it may be necessary to log a user's IP address, such as during authentication, for the purposes of auditing.
+This should only be done in specific situations and only when necessary.

 ## Logging specification